jyxi7676/STtools/doc/readme3.md

   The user needs to provide some of the following files to run Step 1.
   *   --first--fq: Path to 1st-Seq FASTQ.gz file.
 STtools takes in fastq.gz files with SeqScope sequence design structure.
 If the barcode/UMI/randomer location is different, please see this link xxxxx (we need to add this ???) for an example to make the inputs compatible to STtools package. **Required**.
   *   --second-fq1 : Path to 2nd-Seq Read 1 FASTQ.gz file.
 If the barcode/UMI/randomer location is different, please see this link for an example to make it compatible to STtools package.**Required**.
-  *   --hdmilength or -l: An integer of the length of HDMI/Barcode.(modify to take any number <=30???).
+  *   --hdmilength or -l: An integer of the length of HDMI/Barcode.If the length of HDMIs will be set to 30 if it is bigger than 30.
 By default hdmilength=20.
   *   --STtools: Path to the STtools package.
 If not given, using current working directory. **Required**
   *   --outdir: Path to output files.
 If not given, using current working directory
  ### *Code*